-G-Eazy Arrested for Alleged Assault, Cocaine Possession Suspected After Sweden Concert: Report
+G-Eazy Arrested for Alleged Assault and Cocaine Possession After Sweden Concert

 A few days after the images made the rounds, G-Eazy seemingly confirmed the reports, coyly telling The Breakfast Club Power 105.1 FM radio show: “It’s New Year’s Day.
 It’s Miami.
 I’m on a yacht.
 What do you think I’m doing?”

 G-Eazy rose to fame in 2015 with his breakout single “Me, Myself & I,” which featured Bebe Rexha.
-In 2016, he delivered a verse on Britney Spears’s comeback single “Make Me…” and released his fifth album, The Beautiful and the Damned, last year.
+In 2016, he delivered a verse on Britney Spears’ comeback single “Make Me…” and released his fifth album, The Beautiful and the Damned, last year.